 - coordinate with ARC prior to including hardware in a proposal or purchasing hardware;

-- purchase hardware that is compatible with the rest of the Flux installation;
+- purchase hardware that is compatible with the rest of the cluster installation where the hardware will be running;

 - obtain a subscription to FOE for each compute node.

-A subscription to FOE provides access to the Flux infrastructure — data center, staff, networking, storage and basic software — except the compute hardware.
+A subscription to FOE provides access to the HPC infrastructure — data center, staff, networking, storage and basic software — except the compute hardware.

 FOE is available for: